andersonwilliam85/Ashrael-Package/README.md

 2. **Install in Mudlet:**
    - Open Mudlet, go to **Package Manager**, and select **Install Package**.
-   - Choose the downloaded `Ashrael-Package.mpackage` file to complete the installation.
+   - Select the downloaded `Ashrael-Package.mpackage` file to complete the installation.

-3. **Follow Setup Instructions:**
+3. **Configure Settings:**
-   - Configure any required aliases, triggers, or settings for **Adventure Mode** and **VoidWalker** as described in the documentation.
+   - Set up any required aliases, triggers, or settings for **Adventure Mode** and **VoidWalker** as outlined in the documentation.

 ## Requirements